md-zaman/kubernetes/notes-mm.md

 External communication.
 How do we as external users access the webpage?

 Kubernetes service is an object just like pods or replicasets.
-One of its usecase is to listen to a port on the node and forward request on that port to a port running the web app.
+One of its use-case is to listen to a port on the node and forward request on that port to a port running the web app.
 This type of service is known as the nodePort service.